Joe Hursley: Music

-In late 2004, Hursley started the Los Angeles-based rock and roll band and Sunset Strip staples, The Ringers, with whom he released the albums "Tokyo Massage III" and "Headlocks and Highkicks".
+In late 2004, Hursley started the Los Angeles-based rock and roll band and Sunset Strip staples, The Ringers, with whom he released the albums Tokyo Massage III and Headlocks and Highkicks.
 They appeared in the Miami Ink episode "Ruthless and Toothless".
-The Ringers were featured in SPIN magazine in 2007.
+The Ringers were featured in Spin in 2007.
 They also performed on stage in Accepted and were the only unsigned band to be featured on the movie soundtrack.

-After The Ringers broke up in 2010, Joe and his cousin Patrick Hursley (the drummer of The Ringers) formed the indie rock band Indians.
+After the Ringers broke up in 2010, Joe and his cousin Patrick Hursley (the drummer of the Ringers) formed the indie rock band Indians.
 They released their self-titled debut in 2011.
 The first music video, "Sink Into You", was written and directed by Jordan Albertsen, and starred Joslyn Jensen and Taylor Handley.

 Music by the Indians was featured in the 2012 film Rites of Passage, and the television shows Top Gear, and MTV's Catfish.

-In 2013 Indians changed their name to We Were Indians, and released their debut album that same year.
+In 2013, Indians changed their name to We Were Indians, and released their debut album that same year.